Looking for some long weekend trips from San Francisco? You’re in luck, neighbor! I’ve got 25 fantastic ideas for you!

 13 | Glacier National Park, Montana

 Montana?!
 Who’d ever thought of heading to Montana before?
 Well, get ready for some serious snow and stunning hiking opportunities, because Glacier National Park is one you won’t want to miss.
-Be prepared for snow any time of year, and be sure to check out St. Mary Lake and Going to the Sun Road. *Not to be confused with GNP in Canada.
+Be prepared for snow any time of year, and be sure to check out St. Mary Lake and Going to the Sun Road.

 14 | Los Angeles